 At this point in 2013, Obama was in the middle of a series of meetings with leaders from around the Middle East region, hoping to find solutions to the situation with Iran, as well as the civil war in Syria.

-He did meet with the Saudi foreign minister, Saud al-Falzal, but he was far from the only person that he met with.
+He did meet with the Saudi foreign minister, Saud Al-Felzal, but he was far from the only person that he met with.

-of Israel from April 17, 2013, about Obama meeting with the crown prince of UAE.
+I was able to find a story in the Times of Israel from April 17th, 2013, about Obama meeting with the Crown Prince of UAE.

-The other meetings with foreign leaders were largely ignored by folks like Alex and the right-wing media because they didn't have as easy connection to possible conspiracy angle on the bombing.
+The other meetings with foreign leaders were largely ignored by folks like Alex and the right-wing media because they didn't have his easy connection to possible a conspiracy angle on the bombing.

-I've mentioned a couple times so far in our Boston bombing coverage how there was a Saudi national who was questioned in the immediate aftermath of the attack and how the media had been asking questions about whether or not this individual had any connection with what had happened and he'd been totally cleared.
+I've mentioned a couple times so far in our Boston bombing coverage how there was a Saudi national who was questioned in the immediate aftermath of the attack, and how the media had been asking questions about whether or not this individual had any connection with what had happened.

-One of the things I think is really interesting is that Alex has largely ignored this story up to this point, the reporting on this Saudi national who had been questioned in the hospital when they found him after he had been injured.
+The reporting on this Saudi national who had been questioned in the hospital when they'd found him after he had been injured.

 Either way, now Alex is picking up this thread, so here's what's going on with that.